-The data acquired by LHCb will be promptly reconstructed in the event filter farm.
+The data acquired by LHCb will be promptly reconstructed in the Event Filter Farm.
 This provides immediate feedback to the shift crew on the quality of the data.
-The experiment control system will provide for the detector performance monitoring by combining information gathered by the SCADA system (allowing the identification of problems related to for example wrong high voltage settings or gas mixtures) and statistical information resulting from the analysis of the data.
+The experiment control system will provide for the detector performance monitoring by combining information gathered by the

+SCADA system (allowing the identification of problems related to for example wrong high voltage settings or gas mixtures) and statistical information resulting from the analysis of the data.

-The data quality monitoring will take place either in the individual CPUs of the Filter Farm or before/while data are written to permanent storage.
+The data quality monitoring will take place either in the individual CPUs of the Filter Farm or while the data are written to permanent storage.
 The results of these algorithms are statistical information, such as counters or histograms.
 These statistical data will be acquired through the ECS system and, in case of the algorithm running on the Filter Farm, will be combined to form a single set of histograms and counters2.
-This is only a problem for distributed monitoring.
-For monitoring on the central CPU server(s) this is not an issue.

 The software performing this aggregation of statistical data will run under the control of the ECS system and will interface to the LHCb-standard histogramming sub-system to provide the necessary information.

-The offline software will require information on the sets of data ("runs") being acquired, stored, reconstructed, reprocessed, etc., this is called "Bookkeeping".
-It will also need information on the conditions under which these runs where acquired.
+The offline software will require bookkeeping information on the sets of data ("runs") being acquired, stored, reconstructed, reprocessed, etc It will also need information on the conditions under which these runs where acquired.

-There will be a unique bookkeeping tool (the bookkeeping database) in LHCb, it will be used in order to store information about physics data-taking runs but also test-beam runs, Monte-Carlo productions, reprocessing, etc. This database will be shared between online and offline.
+There will be a unique bookkeeping tool (the bookkeeping database) in LHCb.
+It will be used in order to store information about physics data-taking runs, but also test-beam runs, Monte-Carlo productions, and during reprocessing.
+This database will be shared between online and offline.

-The "conditions" information will be stored in the Conditions Database.
+The detector "conditions" information will be stored in the Conditions Database.
 The ECS system will keep track (through the SCADA tools) of the state of the whole detector, including the online system, and will archive most of the state information permanently.
 A subset of this state information is of crucial importance to offline algorithms, like reconstruction or analysis.
-Hence, a mechanism will exist to interface the SCADA state information to the offline Conditions Database (see [43]), which will ensure that selected quantities are transferred from the SCADA archive to the conditions database.
+Hence, a mechanism will exist to interface the SCADA state information to the offline Conditions Database [8].
+This will ensure that selected quantities are transferred from the SCADA archive to the conditions database.
 These quantities include: environmental parameters (such as pressures and temperatures), the details of the current configuration (i.e. high voltage settings, the current parameters downloaded into the front-end electronics, which parts of the detector are being read out) and results of online calibration and alignment activities.
 This transfer will be done during system initialisation and will be updated whenever new data are available.